otrv4/otrv4/otrv4.md

 message into a number of fragments.
 This section describes the format for the fragments.

-OTRv4 and OTRv3 perform fragmentation in the same way, with the same format.
-Thus, message parsing should happen after the message has been defragmented.
+OTRv4 and OTRv3 perform fragmentation in different ways.
+As OTRv4 supports an out-of-order network model, fragmentation is different.
+Nevertheless, for both OTR versions, message parsing should happen after the message has been defragmented.
-This also keeps OTRv4 from being compatible with OTRv2.

 All OTRv4 clients must be able to assemble received fragments, but performing fragmentation on outgoing messages is optional.